Leanna Bartlett Flaunts Voluminous Cleavage In Skimpy Red Polka-Dot Bikini

 In the first snap, Leanna stood in front of the ocean.
 She slightly angled her hips and looked directly at the camera with a decidedly come-hither gaze.
 She slightly parted her lips and narrowed her eyes for a provocative look.
 In the background, the sea rippled in deep blue waves.

-Leanna treated her fans to a posterior view of her perky backside in the final pic.
+Leanna treated her fans to a view of her perky backside in the second pic.
 Leanna flaunted her luscious booty by placing her manicured hands just below her derriere.
 Although her face was hidden in the shadows, she glanced over her shoulder for the camera.

 Of course, Leanna’s 3.3 million followers loved the offering.
 They raced to view the image and paid homage to the model in the comments section.